Austin Traumatic Brain Injury Lawyer

 Austin, Texas, Traumatic Brain Injury Attorney

-If you or someone you love has experienced a traumatic brain injury, contact the Law Offices of George Salinas today at (512) 851-1004, or online, to schedule a free consultation to discuss your potential legal options.
+If you or someone you love has experienced a traumatic brain injury, contact the George Salinas Injury Lawyers today at 210-225-0909, or online, to schedule a free consultation to discuss your potential legal options.

 “He helped me understand every stage of my case and fought hard for me.
 I was proud to have him on my side.”